-Athletic pubalgia, commonly known as sports hernia, is characterized by disabling activity-dependent lower abdominal and groin pain that is not attributable to any other cause.
+Sports-related groin pain, commonly known as athletic pubalgia or sports hernia, is characterized by disabling activity-dependent lower abdominal and groin pain that is not attributable to any other cause.
 Athletic pubalgia is most frequently diagnosed in high-performance male athletes, particularly those who participate in sports that involve rapid twisting and turning such as soccer, hockey, and football.
-Alternative names include Gilmore groin, osteitis pubis, pubic inguinal pain syndrome, inguinal disruption, slap shot gut, sportsmen groin, footballers groin injury complex, hockey groin syndrome, athletic hernia, sports hernia, and core muscle injury.
+For patients who fail conservative therapy, surgical repair of any defects identified in the muscles, tendons or nerves has been proposed.